 Have you recently found a stray dog on the street that you want to help?
-They look so cute and lonely — but before you decide to bring that dog you home, you need to take some steps to make sure you both stay safe and happy.
+They look so cute and lonely, but before you decide to bring that dog home, you must take steps to ensure you both stay safe and happy.

 Here are the steps you should take: